eisenbruch/live-mjpeg-compression/README.md

 # Glitch Stream

-Real-time glitch art generator with pixel sorting, RGB shifting, and JPEG compression artifacts.
+Real-time MJPEG stream with compression level control, pixel sorting, and other glitch effects.

 ## Browser Version (No Install)